CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-3.html)

+If you zoom out, you'll see the viewport histogram chart doesn't match the global histogram chart.
+This is due to the data we're using for the global histogram uses a random sample, as other global expressions.
+Therefore, in this case we're comparing the viewport data with a representative sample of the whole dataset.

 #### Using `top()`

 It is possible to use the `top` expression in the histograms expressions.
 Right now, this is the **only expression** we allow in the histograms.
 In this case, we want to get the **top five** tree species, so we have to create the following viz: